openebs/website/website/src/blogs/2018-08-30-keeping-openebs-volumes-in-rw-state-during-node-down-scenarios.md

 **Conclusion**: When Kubernetes takes time in rescheduling the iSCSI target pod into a different node, modifying this setting in any of the above methods prevents the mount point from entering the RO state.

-**There is one “gotcha”:** If multipathing is enabled, the multipath-related setting takes precedence over this setting if the setting modification is done either through the iscsid.conf file or “iscsiadm -o output” command.
+**There is one “gotcha”**: If multipathing is enabled, the multipath-related setting takes precedence over this setting if the setting modification is done either through the iscsid.conf file or “iscsiadm -o output” command.